Thank you for visiting the website of Indonesian Next Generation Journalist Network on Korea.

 By joining this program, you will:

-Foreign Policy Community of Indonesia (FPCI) is a non-partisan, non-politic and independent foreign policy organization established to discuss and introduce international relations issues to many relevant actors in Indonesia such as diplomats, ambassadors, government officials, academia, researchers, businesses, media, lecturers, think tanks, students and media.
-FPCI is also dedicated to study the most-pressing foreign policy issues in relates to ASEAN, middle powers, geopolitics and
+Foreign Policy Community of Indonesia (FPCI) is a non-partisan, non-politic, and independent foreign policy organization established to discuss and introduce international relations issues to many relevant actors in Indonesia such as diplomats, ambassadors, government officials, academia, researchers, businesses, media, lecturers, think tanks, students and media.
+FPCI is also dedicated to studying the most pressing foreign policy issues in relation to ASEAN, middle powers, geopolitics and geo-economics, and diaspora.